Why IoT Protocols are the Foundation of a Smart Home

 - Bluetooth technology: a short-range communications technology integrated into most mobile devices, thereby offering a major advantage for personal products.
 Because it is scalable, power-reducing and flexible to market innovations, this technology is foundational for the IoT.
 A significant protocol for IoT apps is Bluetooth Low-Energy (BLE) and Bluetooth Smart.

 - Wi-Fi: the technology for radio wireless networking of devices.
 It offers fast data transfer and can process large amounts of data.
 This is the most popular type of connectivity in LAN environments.

-- Z-Wave: a wireless communications protocol, mostly used for home automation.
+- Z-Wave: a wireless communication protocol, mostly used for home automation.
 It is a mesh network that uses low-energy radio waves to communicate across appliances, enabling wireless control of residential appliances and other devices, such as lighting control, security systems and thermostats.

 Subscribe to the Jabil Blog

 Sign up for weekly updates on the latest trends, research and insight in tech, IoT and the supply chain.